tier4/AutowareArchitectureProposal.iv/control/trajectory_follower/obstacle_collision_checker/README.md

 ## Purpose

-`obstacle_collision_checker` is a module to check obstacle collision for predicted path and publish diagnostic error message if collision is found.
+`obstacle_collision_checker` is a module to check obstacle collision for predicted path and publish diagnostic errors if collision is found.

 ## Inner-workings / Algorithms